larksq/obsidian-llm-summary/README.md

 # Installation

+**Install Dependency**
+- For MacOS users:
+  Before installation, you can check your systemwide version of Python and Pip by using `which` command to determine pip or pip3 (Let's take pip3 for example).
+  - Anaconda manager: `pip3 install openai, arxiv, pymupdf`
+  - Homebrew manager: `pip3 install openai, arxiv, pymupdf --break-system-packages`

+- For Windows users:
+  Install by running `pip install openai, arxiv, pymupdf` in your terminal.

 **OpenAI API Key Requested**: Before you start, you need an OpenAI API key to make LLM Summary function properly.
 Create one from [their website](https://platform.openai.com/api-keys) if you don't have one.

-**Python Environment Requested**: You also need a functioning python environment.
-Mac users have a default python environment.
-And it's easy to setup on a windows machine too.
+**Python Environment Requested**: You also need a functioning Python environment.
+Mac users have a default Python environment.
+And it's easy to setup on a Windows machine too.

-**New Vault Recommended**: We recommend you start a new vault to avoid any possible conflicts since LLM Summary work on a specific folder setup.
+**New Vault Recommended**: We recommend you start a new vault to avoid any possible conflicts since LLM Summary works on a specific folder setup.

 Follow these steps to install from the official Obsidian plug-in store:

   1. Search for "LLM Summary" in Obsidian's community plugins browser (click "settings...", then Community plugins)
-  2. Enable the plugin in your Obsidian settings (click "settings...", find "LLM Summary" under "Community plugins"->"Installed plugins")
+  2. Enable the plugin in your Obsidian settings (click "Settings...", find "LLM Summary" under "Community plugins"-> "Installed plugins")
   3. Check the settings.
 Paste your OpenAI API Key into the first field.
 Change your expert field (default is ML) if you want.
-  4. Open command, and run "Initialize LLM Summary Folders" to build the working folders.
+  4. Open command palette, and run "Initialize LLM Summary Folders" to build the working folders.

 <img src="obsidian_command_button.png" width="600px">